 The Next Chapter

 Abandoned, Billy was now a Bedsforbullies dog.
 Despite all the knowledge and years of experience Liz has, she has made little progress with Billy.
 We could speculate on wether Billy was subject to violence that has left him damaged - but with no sign of trauma to his body, we can’t say.
 Did he come into contact with drugs and aggression is the result?
 Who knows.
-What we do know, something quite ironic, Billy has what looks to be a second row of teeth in his lower jaw and sometimes there is a strangeness in his eyes, I can only describe as slightly cross eyed with an upward gaze, showing more of the white around his eyes, (although hard to catch with a camera).
+What we do know, something quite ironic, Billy has what looks to be a second row of teeth in his lower jaw and sometimes there is a strangeness in his eyes, Liz can only describe as slightly cross eyed with an upward gaze, showing more of the white around his eyes, (although hard to catch with a camera).

 So, could it be bad breeding yet again?

-All we know for sure is his name is Billy, he is now nearer 5 years old (as I write this), he’s a Bull Terrier who deserves to be loved and cared for by someone who won’t give up on him.
+All we know for sure is his name is Billy, he is now nearer 6 years old, he’s a Bull Terrier who deserves to be loved and cared for by someone who won’t give up on him.
 Life with Billy is never easy, with the news of having to relocate Bedsforbullies, there was massive concern surrounding how to move Billy or would it even be possible.
 We had lots of volunteer help to move dogs but, without intending to, Billy had become a secret.
 Looking back, maybe we wanted to protect him from negative comments or being judged for his breed.
 It’s hard to say why!
 Priority was not to endanger anyone and not set Billy up for his own failure.
 We played out every scenario from crate, to transport, to the thought of a traffic accident, possible escape and so on, and doubted if we could safely and responsibly achieve it.
 WE DID IT!!!